gwdistsys18/gwdistsys18.github.io/hw-2-kv.md

 ## Group Formation
 You can use Piazza to communicate with other classmates who are looking for a team.
 Once you have determined all the members of your team, use this [GitHub Assignment](https://classroom.github.com/g/0qCvkCHk) to create your team's repository.
 The first member of the group will have to create the team by assigning it a name. **Be sure to only join the team with the name of your group.** Then you must [complete this form](https://goo.gl/forms/DZfJWKGZW5Z5x3kw1) to provide the instructor with a list of all team members and the language you plan to use.

+## Academic Integrity
+You must follow these rules for this assignment:
+ - You may *not* share code with students in different groups.
+ - You may *not* search for and copy key value store code from the internet
+ - You may *not* search for and copy highly related code on the internet, such as a multi-threaded server
+ - You *may* discuss your approach to doing performance evaluation with students in other groups